-bl: Turbine blade length = 100 m

-hh: Hub height = 135 m fh: Feature height = 0 m
+buffer = 200 m1 bl: Turbine blade length = 100 m hh: Hub height = 135 m fh: Feature height = 0 m

-The specific turbine height assessed in this report has a 135 m hub height and 200 m rotor diameter, based on the minimum blade sweep of 35 m.
+The specific turbine height assessed in this report has a 135 m hub height and 200 m rotor diameter.
 This represents a likely hub height and the maximum blade length being applied for.
 This reports therefore assesses the worst-case scenario for bats; namely the largest rotor swept area.
-No turbines in the proposed layout (Figure 5) are currently located within no-go areas and hence the layout is acceptable in terms of avoiding risks to bats.
+No turbines in the proposed layout (Figure 7) are located within no-go areas and hence the layout is acceptable in terms of avoiding risks to bats.
 Should the turbine size change during the development process, the adjusted/blade tip buffers must be updated to account for any changes in the hub height or blade length.